 Favorite Toy: Fuzzy mouse (for playing fetch), her tail, heat shrink tubing, empty wrappers.
-She also like to play "capture and nibble on the hand" (very gentle nibbling!), her kitty tunnel with kitty cubes at the ends
+She also like to play "capture and nibble on the hand" (very gentle nibbling!), her kitty tunnel with kitty cubes at the ends, VIOLA!

 Favorite Nap Spot: Cat tree, with us on our heated waterbed, living and family room couches, bed in daughter's room, daddy's lap, chair in den near computer, any window

-Favorite Food: Kitty treats, she sits up on her hind legs to beg for them, then grabs my hand in her paws and brings it down to her mouth.
-For normal food, she gets primarily grain free Fancy Feast, a little bit of grain free dry food.
-She ignores the good canned food.
+Favorite Food: Great news!
+Daddy found a really good food that she LOVES!
+It's Soulistic Good Karma Chicken.
+A little bit of grain free dry food.
+Kitty treats, she sits up on her hind legs to beg for them, then grabs my hand in her paws and brings it down to her mouth.

 Skills: Total cuteness, catching toys thrown to her, acrobatic leaps, following me around the house, minding pretty well.
 One she needs to work on is purring!
 When she does it, so quiet as to be inaudible.